opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 It's helpful to understand the following terms before starting this tutorial:

 - _Semantic search_: Employs neural search in order to determine the intention of the user's query in the search context and improve search relevance.
 - _Neural search_: When indexing documents containing text, neural search uses language models to generate vector embeddings from that text.
-When you then use a _neural query_, the query text is passed through a language model and the resulting vector embeddings are compared with the document text vector embeddings to find the most relevant results.
+When you then use a _neural query_, the query text is passed through a language model, and the resulting vector embeddings are compared with the document text vector embeddings to find the most relevant results.

 ## OpenSearch components for semantic search

-For this tutorial, you'll implement semantic search using the following OpenSearch components:
+In this tutorial, you'll implement semantic search using the following OpenSearch components:

 - [Model group]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-access-control#model-groups)
 - [Pretrained language models provided by OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/pretrained-models/)